samuelim01/tp/docs/DeveloperGuide.md

 <br>

-**Implementing the `undo` and `redo` command**
+### 9.6.
+Implementing the `undo` and `redo` command

-This was challenging as:
+This involved:
-* We created a new command not available in AB3.
+* Creating a new command not available in AB3.
-* We had to learn how to bind the keyboard shortcuts to the commands.
+* Binding the keyboard shortcuts Ctrl/Cmd + Z and Ctrl/Cmd + Y to `undo` and `redo` respectively.

 <br>

-**Introducing Rsvp Status pie chart and Dietary Requirements statistics panel**
+### 9.7.
+Introducing Rsvp Status pie chart and Dietary Requirements statistics panel

 This involved creating a new UI design and logic that was not available in AB3.

 This was challenging and time-consuming as:
 * We had to learn and implement new UI components unavailable in AB3.
 * We had to design the UI to be responsive to changes in data.
+  * E.g. When a guest is added, the pie chart and statistics panel should update accordingly.
 * We had to make sure the diagrams and data were sized appropriately at different scales.
 * We had to design new classes that encapsulates the logic for the pie chart and statistics panel.
   * E.g. `RsvpStatistics` and `DietaryRequirementStatistics` classes.